Stephen-ODriscoll/PlutoUtils/docs/string_utils.md

 - If right does not exist in left, **false** is returned.

 #### split()
 1. Takes a split string and an optional **std::locale**.
 Splits the split string where an element is considered a "space" character.
-This includes new lines, tabs, spaces, etc.
+This includes new lines, tabs, spaces, etc. Returns a **std::vector** of strings.
 2. Takes a split string and a separator string.
 Splits the split string where a substring equals the separator string.
+Returns a **std::vector** of strings.
 - If a blank separator string is given, the split string is split into its individual characters.

 #### split_any_of()
 Takes a split string and a separator string.
 Splits the split string where an element equals any element in the separator string.
+Returns a **std::vector** of strings.

 #### replace()
 Takes a modify string, a find string, and a replace string.
 Looks through the modify string for the find string and replaces it with the replace string.